Edouard Manet, The Croquet Party, 1871, oil on canvas, 18 x 28 3/4 in. (45.7 x 73 cm), Gift of Henry W. and Marion H. Bloch, 2015.13.11

 Fig. 1.
 Jeanne Gonzalès, ca. 1874, photograph, album de photographies ayant appartenu à Edouard Manet, Département des estampes et de la photographie, Bibliothèque nationale de France, Paris

 In this complex outdoor genre scene, Edouard Manet (1832–1883) presents a view of his family and friends on the croquet lawn outside the casino at Boulogne-sur-Mer, in northern France.
 On the far left is Paul Roudier, the artist’s childhood friend and a central member of Manet’s social circle; he is the only figure in the scene to address the spectator directly.1". . . dans le cercle des amis de Manet, au premier rang desquels était Paul Roudier qui l’accompagnait partout, aux jeudis de son père et de sa mère et aux vendredis du café Guerbois . . ."
 Antonin Proust, Edouard Manet: Souvenirs (Paris: Librairie Renouard et H. Laurens, 1913), 37.
 Manet had previously used Roudier as a model for the legs in his 1866 full-length portrait The Tragic Actor (Rouvière as Hamlet), depicting the actor Philibert Rouvière (National Gallery of Art, Washington, D.C.).
-Alongside him is Jeanne Gonzalès (1852–1924), a talented young painter who would enjoy recognition at the Paris SalonSalon, the: Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onwards. from the late 1870s (Fig. 1).2Jeanne Gonzalès showed at the Paris Salon from 1878 until 1889, producing impressive pictures such as Portrait of Eva at Dieppe (private collection), a portrait of her sister.
+Alongside him is Jeanne Gonzalès (1852–1924), a talented young painter who would enjoy recognition at the Paris SalonSalon, the: Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onward. from the late 1870s (Fig. 1).2Jeanne Gonzalès showed at the Paris Salon from 1878 until 1889, producing impressive pictures such as Portrait of Eva at Dieppe (private collection), a portrait of her sister.
 She was often represented by her sister.
 See Eva Gonzalès, Jeanne Gonzales in Profile (Portrait de femme), 1865–70, oil on canvas, 6 5/16 x 5 1/2 in.
 (16 x 14 cm), Musée des Beaux-Arts, Marseille, inv.
 797. Both were daughters of novelist Emmanuel Gonzalès.
 See "Jeanne Guérard-Gonzalès," in Marie-Catherine Sainsaulieu and Jacques de Mons, Eva Gonzalès, 1849–1883: Étude critique et catalogue raisonné (Paris: La Bibliothèque des Arts, 1990), 32–42.
 See also Russell T. Clement, "Jeanne Gonzalès" in Dictionary of Artists’ Models, ed.
 Jill Berk Jimenez (2001; repr.
 New York: Routledge, 2013), 241–42.
 In 1872, for example, the two sisters exhibited a pastel that they signed jointly as Jeanne-Eva Gonzalès.
 See also Janalee Emmer, "Rethinking Self: Eva Gonzalès on Her Own," paper presented at the Hawaii International Conferences on Arts and Humanities, Honolulu, HI, January 9, 2012, http://www.huichawaii.org/assets/emmer,-janalee—rethinking-self–eva-gonzales-%281849-1883%29-on-her-own.pdf.
 Jeanne was the younger sister of the painter Eva (1849–1883), who was Manet’s favorite female pupil.
 Jeanne, too, received artistic lessons from Manet and frequented his studio.3See Carol Jane Grant, Eva Gonzalès: An Examination of the Artist’s Style and Subject Matter (PhD diss., Ohio State University, 1994), 78.
 She looks toward Léon Leenhoff, Manet’s stepson (and, possibly, his biological son) and a favorite model for the artist.4For Manet’s relationship with Léon, see Nancy Locke, Manet and the Family Romance (Princeton: Princeton University Press, 2001).
 See also "Léon Koella-Leenhoff" in Dictionary of Artists’ Models, 302–5.
 To the right is Léon’s mother—Manet’s wife, Suzanne Leenhoff—who raises her mallet to hit a croquet ball alongside an unknown partner.
 This painting is therefore an image of Manet’s intimate inner group.5We might conjecture that the faceless woman could be Eva Gonzalès or perhaps the mother of the Gonzalès sisters, since the Gonzalès family generally holidayed together.
 Farther back on the promenade path, a man looks away through a telescope, accompanied by a woman holding a parasol.
 Although the figures are the focus of this scene, Manet shows his abilities as a marine painter in his distant view of four passing ships and his evocation of the seaside wind that blows from left to right, animating the flags, tugging at Jeanne’s dress, and causing the unidentified woman to hold onto her toque.

 The Croquet Party shows Manet’s fascination with the seaside resort of Boulogne, which he visited repeatedly and painted on at least forty occasions.6For the most detailed study of Manet’s time at Boulogne, see Juliet Wilson-Bareau and David Degener, "Manet and the Sea," in Manet and the Sea, exh. cat.
 (Philadelphia: Philadelphia Museum of Art, 2003), 55–101.
 About half of Manet’s total number of marines were painted at Boulogne.
 The town had expanded greatly as a resort since 1848, when a railroad line connected it to Paris.
 It became even more of an attraction following the opening of its casino and beach house in 1863, and these locations soon became the center of tourist life for the city.
 Five members of Manet’s family, including the artist himself, took a one-month subscription to the beach house on July 16, 1864.
 In the summer of 1868, Manet spent about two months in Boulogne with his wife and stepson.